South Asia Cross-Regional Theatre Project 2018-20

 From 2018-2020 the British Council in South Asia is supporting a project to bring together contemporary producers / artists working in the field of theatre / performance / dance / interdisciplinary media for a 10 day residency project in Kathmandu, Nepal in March 2018.

-The British Council will support travel, artistic fee, per diems, accommodation and visa costs for 1-2 selected artists from Sri Lanka, Nepal, Iran, Bangladesh, Afghanistan and Pakistan to attend the residency for a period of critical discussion / collaborative sharing / practical workshop to develop a network of independent producers / artists and a platform for making contemporary theatre performance focused on perspectives and issues experienced across the South Asia region.
+The British Council will support travel, artistic fee, per diems, accommodation and visa costs for 1-2 selected artists from Sri Lanka, Nepal, Iran, Bangladesh and Pakistan to attend the residency for a period of critical discussion / collaborative sharing / practical workshop to develop a network of independent producers / artists and a platform for making contemporary theatre performance focused on perspectives and issues experienced across the South Asia region.

 The agenda for the 10 days will be based around participating artists sharing their work, and workshop activities for discussion and practical collaboration.
 The workshop will be hosted by the British Council Nepal and led by project coordinator James Tyson (Theatre & Dance Programme Manager, British Council, UK) with partnering organisations in Nepal.
 It will also enable an opportunity to get to know and make connections to the local theatre / performance and cultural scene in Nepal.